silvest/HEPfit/Doxygen/Usage.md

 ~~~~~~~~~~~~~~~

-### Use of susyfit-config:
+### Use of hepfit-config:

-If `'make install'` has been done, a susyfit-config script can be found in the
+If `'make install'` has been done, a hepfit-config script can be found in the
-`SUSYFIT_INSTALL_DIR/bin/` directory, which can be invoked with the
+`HEPFIT_INSTALL_DIR/bin/` directory, which can be invoked with the
 following options:

 ~~~~~~~~~~~~~~~
-Library and Library Path: susyfit-config --libs
+Library and Library Path: hepfit-config --libs

-Include Path: susyfit-config --cflags
+Include Path: hepfit-config --cflags

-Parameters List: susyfit-config --variable=parameters | sh
+Parameters List: hepfit-config --variable=parameters | sh
 ~~~~~~~~~~~~~~~

 The last command lists all the mandatory parameters in all the models sorted alphabetically and their